Looking for the best Crypto Friendly Countries?

 So, let’s take a look at some of the famous crypto-friendly tax countries.

 They are not subject to VAT on sale and purchase.
-They are exempt from long-term capital gains tax, meaning if you hold them for more than 1 year before selling, the earnings from the investment will not be taxed in any way, regardless of the amount.
+They are exempt from the long-term capital gains tax, meaning if you hold them for more than 1 year before selling, the earnings from the investment will not be taxed in any way, regardless of the amount.

-Thus, for working nomads and remote workers who have a home base in Germany, investing into cryptocurrency can have a favourable tax treatment compared to other countries around the world.
+Thus, for working nomads and remote workers who have a home base in Germany, investing in cryptocurrency can have a favorable tax treatment compared to other countries around the world.